davidjbeveridge/mia_portfolio/data/artifacts/s5_occt655_pfmppr.markdown

 ---
 title: "Semester 5&mdash;OCCT 655: Powerpoint from Marginalized Population Presentation and Reflection"
+summary: >
+  A reflection on a presentation my group gave about the victims of sex trafficking.
 ---

 The marginalized group we presented on were victims of sex trafficking.
 I really